 At this point in the discussion, we need to visit the concept of credibility.
 Credibility6, or the perception of integrity of the message based on an association with the source, is central to any communication act.
-If the audience perceives the probably encourage readers to check with the state radon office to verify that you are a certified contractor, describe the services you provide, and indicate that letter as having presented the information in an impartial and objective way, perceives the health inspector's and environmental compliance officer's expertise in the field as relevant to the topic, and generally regards the housing authority in a positive light, they will be likely to accept your information as accurate.
+If the audience perceives the are a certified contractor, describe the services you provide, and indicate that letter as having presented the information in an impartial and objective way, perceives the health inspector's and environmental compliance officer's expertise in the field as relevant to the topic, and generally regards the housing authority in a positive light, they will be likely to accept your information as accurate.
 If, however, the audience does not associate trust and reliability with your message in particular and the city government in general, you may anticipate a lively discussion at the city hall meeting.